HOMEOWNERS AND COMMUNITY ASSOCIATIONS

 Durability/Low-Maintenance

 With shared fences, open spaces and multiple homeowners, HOAs need a fence that will hold up to the abuse inflicted on it over the years.
 Repairing and maintaining a large amount of fencing is not just difficult to coordinate with multiple home owners, it also can quickly exceed the initial investment of the fence itself.
-Trex Fencing solves these problem.
+Trex Fencing solves this problem.
 It is made of a proprietary blend of wood fibers, plastic, and pigmentation so it never needs staining or painting, and it will not rot or decay.

 Trex Fencing has the strength of wood and the low maintenance virtues of vinyl.
 Trex Fencing has been tested for wind loads in excess of 130 mph at 6 ft. tall.
 Trex also provides a 25 year warranty against material defects.
 With Trex Fencing, your HOA will be able to eliminate the annual budgetary line items for maintenance and the unpopular increase in dues to continue that maintenance over the years.